 This doesn’t look to be your typical women’s history book for children.
 And that’s a good thing.

-Update: The book is now available for preorder on Amazon
+Update: The book is now available for order at our affiliate Amazon

 When I was a kid, it was so evident that any women in our history books were either the wives of famous men (no offense, Martha Washington), or so unworthy of exploration, that the authors would squish them all together into a single chapter called “The Women of American History” or some such nonsense.
 Let alone they were all pretty much white, save for maybe Rosa Parks and Sacajawea.